wissol/eo/words-eo-en.md

 * lonu: morning, birth
 * lou: evening, death
 * lu: hunger, lack, need
+* ...m... : hate, (a humming sound) the actual word for hate went into disuse as it is considered unlucky
 * ma: tomorrow
 * mek: to caress
 * naa: at sea, in the sea